Ben Keaton

+Life and career

+Benjamin J. Burke-Kennedy was born in Dublin on 3 May 1956, to Bernard Ernest Burke-Kennedy, an accountant, and Esther Nagle, who had married in Cork in 1938.

-Keaton is also a well-established theatre actor, and has appeared at The Royal Exchange Theatre in Manchester in Animal Crackers, American Buffalo, Harvey, Cyrano de Bergerac, and playing the role of David Bliss in Noël Coward's Hay Fever.
-Keaton also works as a comedian, and has won the Perrier Comedy Award at the 1986 Edinburgh Festival, two Manchester Evening News Best Actor Awards and a Laurence Olivier Nomination.
-He is a regular guest member with the Comedy Store Players, the Steve Frost Improv All Stars and Eddie Izzard, and appeared in this style of comedy at the Royal Exchange in his show "Ben Keaton & Friends" which has included Stephen Frost, Niall Ashdown, Steve Steen, Andy Smart, Brian Conley and Paul Merton.
-He was a founder member of the improv group South Of The River with Jeremy Hardy and Kit Hollerbach, and set up The Phwoar Horsemen Improv Group in 2016 with Paul Mutagejja.
+Under his stage name Ben Keaton, he became a theatre actor.
+He appeared at the Royal Exchange Theatre in Manchester in Animal Crackers, American Buffalo, Harvey, and Cyrano de Bergerac, and played the role of David Bliss in Noël Coward's Hay Fever.
+Keaton also worked as a comedian, and had won the Perrier Comedy Award at the 1986 Edinburgh Festival, two Manchester Evening News Best Actor Awards and a Laurence Olivier Nomination.
+He was a regular guest member with the Comedy Store Players, the Steve Frost Improv All Stars and Eddie Izzard, and appeared in this style of comedy at the Royal Exchange in his show Ben Keaton & Friends which has included Stephen Frost, Niall Ashdown, Steve Steen, Andy Smart, Brian Conley and Paul Merton.
+He was a founder member of the improv group South of the River with Jeremy Hardy and Kit Hollerbach, and set up the Phwoar Horsemen Improv Group in 2016 with Paul Mutagejja.

-Keaton has written five series of Hubbub for the BBC and his own series, Gumtree, for Channel 4, which also aired his own 'special', Ben Keaton's Finest Half Hour.
+He wrote five series of Hubbub for the BBC and his own series, Gumtree, for Channel 4, which also aired his own 'special', Ben Keaton's Finest Half Hour.
 He wrote and directed the live arena production of Sky TV's Brainiac and went on to write and direct the Science Museum's first touring stage production.

-Keaton began teaching at the University of Lincoln in 2008, where he specialises in Physical Theatre and Acting for Camera.
-In 2013, he set up Lincoln Film and Television School, teaching all aspects of filmmaking to young people.
+Keaton began teaching at the University of Lincoln in 2008, where he specialised in Physical Theatre and Acting for Camera.
+In 2013, he set up the Lincoln Film and Television School, teaching filmmaking to young people.

 In 2014, Keaton returned to the role of Father Austin Purcell, performing a stand-up routine and hosting pub quizzes entirely in character.
 Keaton also set up a Twitter page for the character, and a website where fans can purchase customised Father Austin Purcell video greetings.

 In 2015, he set up Lincoln Comedy Academy with Paul Mutagejja to teach performing and writing comedy for stage and screen.

 His documentary series The I Am Project records the lives of children who are moving from primary to secondary school and from secondary to further education, and has taken place in a variety of schools since 2008.
 The series has been admitted into the Media Archive of Central England.

 In 2017, he and his son, Waldo Fox Kennedy, set up Bracket Energy Media Production which produces video for business and specialises in online content.

-Keaton lives in Alford in Lincolnshire.
+Keaton lived in Alford in Lincolnshire.
+He died in Lincoln County Hospital in Lincoln, on 20 March 2026, at the age of 69.